debosmitab7/debosmitab7/README.md

 Hi!
 I'm Debosmita Biswas.

-I am currently studying Btech Electronics and Computer Engineering at VIT, Chennai.
+I’m currently pursuing B.Tech in Electronics and Computer Engineering at VIT, Chennai.

-Currently immersing myself in diverse aspects of programming and technology to build a well-rounded skill set.
-I am always eager to gain more knowledge and experience.
-My goal is to gain practical experience through projects and collaborations.
+Passionate about the intersection of electronics, programming, and technology, I’m constantly exploring new domains to build a strong and versatile skill set.
+My goal is to gain practical experience through projects, research, and collaborations, while continuously learning and evolving.

 **What I'm Exploring:**
- - Gaining experience with core programming concepts and engaging in hands-on projects.
+ - Strengthening my foundation in core programming concepts through hands-on projects.
- - Delving into the world of electronics, working with circuits, and understanding hardware components.
+ - Diving into electronics and circuit design, blending hardware with software.
- - Creating and experimenting with Arduino projects to combine my interest in electronics and programming.
+ - Building electronics and robotics projects, where I bring together creativity, coding, and engineering.
+ -
+**My Vision**
+To grow as an engineer who bridges hardware and software, contributing to innovative solutions in embedded systems, IoT, and AI-driven technologies.

 **Fun Facts:**
 - Up for coffee or sweets anytime ☕🍰